Daniel Kiser

 In simplest terms, Bethesda Workshops defines sexual sobriety as no sex with self or with anyone other than a spouse.
 A fuller definition of sobriety includes freedom from fantasy (including viewing pornography even without masturbation), freedom from sending out sexual energy (including flirting and sexual humor), and freedom from inappropriate emotional relationships.
 Sobriety is deeper than mere physical activity.

-We believe that sobriety is the foundation for the rest of recovery.
-Nothing good happens without sobriety, but it’s only the beginning of the process of transformation.
+We believe that sobriety is the foundation for the rest of recovery, with the rest of the transformation process being built upon it.

 Abstinence is the practice of sexual and emotional sobriety.
 For the single person, abstinence means refraining from all the behaviors and thoughts previously described.
 For the married person, abstinence means refraining from everything mentioned, including a mutually agreed on sexual time-out within the coupleship.